PM-Auth2-Gateway/iOS-SDK/README.md

 ## Installation

 Insert url of this SPM in you XCode Project with `Open -> Swift Package -> Add Package Dependency`.
-Import this library to you `ViewController` with
+Import this library to you `ViewController` with:
 ``` swift
 import AuthPM
 ```